 +------------------------------------------------------------------+

-The NO_USE_COLUMN_TABLE hint specifies to prohibit columnar scanning for the specified table object.
+The NO_USE_COLUMN_TABLE hint specifies to prohibit the use of columnar scanning for table objects.

 Syntax